-Over the years I had spotted the grey eminence of heroin shuffling across Grand Central Terminal.
+Years ago I had spotted the author of JUNKIE shuffling across Grand Central Terminal.

 Davy’s yellow teeth gleamed in the half-light of the sunset streaming through the terminal’s cathedral windows.